MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/boardcolumns-element.md

-The collection of board column values that are associated with the project.
+The collection of board status values that are associated with the project.
+This shows up as the Board Status field within Project and can be used in the Task Board view.